ArthurCh/ocp-on-azure/README.md

    # Switch directory
    $ cd ocp-on-azure
    ```
-   There are two options for provisioning the infrastructure resources on Azure.
+   There are three options for provisioning the infrastructure resources on Azure.
 Use one of the options below.

    - **Option A: Azure CLI**